 - you are the J-2 dependent of an Exchange Visitor who is subject to the requirement

-- you have ever been subject to the requirement in the past, and have neither obtained a waiver nor fulfilled it by spending two years in your home country or country of last legal permanent residence (your previous subjectivity still holds if not fulfilled, even if a more current Form DS-2019 reflects no basis for such a requirement.)
+- you have ever been subject to the requirement in the past, and have neither obtained a waiver nor fulfilled it by spending two years in your home country or country of last legal permanent residence.
+The foreign residency requirement still holds, even if a more current Form DS-2019 reflects no basis for such a requirement

-- Consult your GSU J-1 advisor in International Student and Scholar Services.
-Be sure to take your passport, all copies of current and previous Forms DS-2019, your l-94 Departure Record card, and copies of prior l-94 cards if they are available.
-Your J-1 advisor can often tell from the source of funding, or the Exchange Visitor Skills List, whether the requirement applies or not.
+You can consult an international student advisor in International Student and Scholar Services.
+Be sure to take your passport, all copies of current and previous Forms DS-2019, your l-94 Departure Record card and copies of prior l-94 cards if they are available.

 There are four grounds for waiver of the requirement:

 - Exceptional hardship to your spouse or unmarried minor child who is a citizen or permanent resident of the United States.
-If, for example, you had a child who was born in the United States and was therefore a citizen of this country, and if the child had a serious medical condition that could not be treated in your country, you might obtain a waiver because the child would suffer a hardship by going there with you to live.
+If, for example, you had a child who was born in the United States and was, therefore, a citizen of this country and if the child had a serious medical condition that could not be treated in your country, you might obtain a waiver because the child would suffer hardship by going there with you to live.

 - Fear of persecution on account of race, religion, political opinion

-- Interest of a United States government agency (only applies to alien physicians).
+- The interest of a United States government agency (only applies to alien physicians).

-- A "no objection" statement from your home country government.
-Your country's embassy in Washington, DC can submit a no-objection statement to the U.S. Department of State through diplomatic channels.
+- A "no objection" statement from your home country's government.
+Your country's embassy in Washington can submit a no-objection statement to the U.S. Department of State through diplomatic channels.

 ISSS cannot assist in submission of the waiver.
 Subject J-1 students can visit Travel.State.Gov to learn more about waiver submission.